andycranston/justlf/README.md

 interrupted or subjected to an unusual error condition then either or both of the temporary files might not get deleted.

-The most common use of `justlf` is after a text file from a Windows platform has been copied in binary mode to a UNIX/Linux system.
+The most common use of `justlf` is after a plain ASCII text file from a Windows platform has been copied in binary mode to a UNIX/Linux system.
 When the file is edited using the `vi` editor every line ends with the: